Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Introduction

-The general expectation is that the Kuznetsov component contains sufficient information to recover $Y$ (results in this spirit are usually called (refined) derived Torelli theorems).
-Such reconstruction theorems are now known to hold in a few cases: for example, $\Ku(X)$ determines $X$ if $X$ is a cubic fourfold (see \cite{BLMS17} for general $X$, and \cite{LPZ18} for all $X$) of if $X$ is a general Enriques surface \cite{LNSZ19}.
+The general expectation is that the Kuznetsov component contains sufficient information to recover $Y$.
+Reconstruction theorems are known to hold in a few cases: for example, $\Ku(X)$ determines $X$ if $X$ is a cubic fourfold (see \cite{BLMS17} for general $X$, and \cite{LPZ18} for all $X$) or if $X$ is an Enriques surface \cite{LNSZ19,LSZ21}.

 In the case of Fano threefolds, four of the five families considered satisfy a refined Torelli theorem: $Y_5$ is rigid in moduli, so the statement is vacuously true.
-Degrees 4 and 3 are showed in \cite{BO95} and \cite{BMMS12} (recently, \cite{PY20} gives an alternative proof of the cubic case).
-For degree 2, our result (Theorem \ref{introduction_3}) strengthens the statement of Bernardara--Tabuada \cite[ Cor.
-3.1 (iii)]{BT16}, who show that the same holds under the additional assumption that the equivalence be of Fourier--Mukai type. \\
+Degrees 4 and 3 are showed in \cite{BO95} and \cite{BMMS12} (\cite{PY20} gives an alternative proof of the cubic case).
+For degree 2, our result (Theorem \ref{introduction_3}) strengthens the statement of Bernardara--Tabuada \cite[Corollary~3.1(iii)]{BT16}, who show that the same holds under the additional assumption that the equivalence is of Fourier--Mukai type.

-There are some natural questions which remain unanswered by this work. \begin{enumerate}[(i)] \item \textit{(Torelli theorem for $d=1$)} It is expected that an analogue of Theorem \ref{introduction_3} holds in degree 1 as well.
-Unfortunately, the heart of the stability condition $\sigma$ has homological dimension 3 (instead of 2) in degree 1 \cite[Remark 2.6]{PR20_veronese}, so a different technique will be needed. \item \textit{(Equivalences of Fourier--Mukai type)} A conjecture of Kuznetsov \cite[Conj.~3.7]{kuz07HPD} implies, in the case of quartic double solids, that every equivalence $u\colon \Ku(Y')\xrightarrow{\sim}\Ku(Y)$ is of Fourier--Mukai type (i.e. that the composition $D(Y')\to \Ku(Y')\xrightarrow{u}\Ku(Y)\to D(Y) $ is a Fourier--Mukai functor).
-Combining Theorem \ref{introduction_3} with \cite[Prop.
-3.5]{BT16} shows that $\Ku(Y')$ and $\Ku(Y)$ are equivalent if and only if they are Fourier--Mukai equivalent.
-However, this is not sufficient to prove the statement of \cite[Conj.
-3.7]{kuz07HPD} for degree 2.
-Interestingly, this conjecture is incompatible with Kuznetsov's conjecture on Fano threefolds (see \cite[Conj.
-3.7]{Kuz09_threefolds} for the conjecture, and \cite[Theorem 4.2]{BT16} for a proof of incompatibility).
-The conjecture on Fano threefolds has been recently disproved in \cite{Zha20}.
+There are some natural questions which remain unanswered by this work. \begin{enumerate}[(i)] \item (\textit{Torelli theorem for $d=1$}) It is expected that an analogue of Theorem \ref{introduction_3} holds in degree 1 as well.
+Unfortunately, the heart of the stability condition $\sigma$ has homological dimension 3 (instead of 2) in degree 1 \cite[Remark 2.6]{PR20_veronese}, so a different technique will be needed. \item (\textit{Equivalences of Fourier--Mukai type}) A conjecture of Kuznetsov \cite[Conjecture~3.7]{kuz07HPD} implies, in the case of quartic double solids, that every equivalence $u\colon \Ku(Y')\xrightarrow{\sim}\Ku(Y)$ is of Fourier--Mukai type (\textit{i.e.} that the composition $D(Y')\to \Ku(Y')\xrightarrow{u}\Ku(Y)\to D(Y) $ is a Fourier--Mukai functor).
+Combining Theorem \ref{introduction_3} with \cite[Proposition~3.5]{BT16} shows that $\Ku(Y')$ and $\Ku(Y)$ are equivalent if and only if they are Fourier--Mukai equivalent.
+However, this is not sufficient to prove the statement of \cite[Conjecture~3.7]{kuz07HPD} for degree 2.
+Interestingly, this conjecture is incompatible with Kuznetsov's conjecture on Fano threefolds (see \cite[Conjecture~3.7]{Kuz09_threefolds} for the conjecture, and \cite[Theorem 4.2]{BT16} for a proof of incompatibility).
+The conjecture on Fano threefolds has been recently disproven in \cite{Zha20}.

 \end{enumerate}